rktu2/task/README.md

 # Task Manager API Documentation

 This is a simple RESTful API for managing tasks.
 It supports basic CRUD operations (Create, Read, Update, Delete).
+## Command line for the start.
+  - npm install
+  - npm run dev
+  -   or
+  - npm start

 ## Endpoints

 ### Create a Task